nageshchauhan/thinkofjava.io/README.md

 # Welcome to thinkofjava.io

-The java concept which all java programmer must aware of.
+The java concept which all java programmer must be aware of.

 1. [Java Fundamentals](java/fundamentals/README.md)
 2. Operators and Assignments